Preface

 A Personal Note

-I wrote this handbook because I believe physicians deserve evidence-based, honest, practical guidance about AI tools that respects both clinical expertise and the complexity of real patient care.
+I wrote this handbook because physicians deserve evidence-based, honest, practical guidance about AI tools that respects both clinical expertise and the complexity of real patient care.
+The decisions we make now about which tools to adopt and how to evaluate them will shape medical practice for decades.

 Bryan Tegomoh, MD, MPH Berkeley, California January 2025